 Anticipatory Nostalgia

-Dead ends or closed-off horizons – situations in which “a sense of the future” is translated into a sense that “there is no future” (or, in Mark Fisher’s words, “the failure of the future to transpire”) – pose a risk of inactivity or lack of innovation, in literature as in society.
+Dead ends – situations in which “a sense of the future” is translated into a sense that “there is no future” (or, in Mark Fisher’s words, “the failure of the future to transpire”) – pose a risk of inactivity or lack of innovation, in literature as in society.
 Vered Karti Shemtov and Elana Gomel write that in “a crisis of historicity” or “inability to imagine the future” (as in Fredric Jameson’s incisive diagnosis of the postmodern condition), our attention shifts from “what will be to what currently is.
 This is a transition from chronology to duration.
 Rather than concentrating on the possibilities before us in the future, our attention is directed toward the many possibilities in the present that open up at any given moment.”
 They identify a dominant genre in contemporary Israeli literature characterized by “limbotopic” temporality: “a category in which the continuous present is a liminal space that does not change and cannot change.”
 This genre is permeated with a feeling of stasis – an eternal present in which time never advances.

 Alongside the limbotopic genre – identified by Shemtov and Gomel in the works of Orly Castel Bloom and Etgar Keret – I wish to point to another temporality that characterizes the current moment in Israeli literature: one that is not stuck in the present, but rather in a kind of placeless “past-future.”
 The dead end identified above does not only lead us to stagnation or an absence of horizons.
 Instead, it presents another possibility: the redirection of the gaze backward.
 If we look at the contemporary heirs of “the watcher over the house of Israel” – major Israeli authors who see their work as charged with a mission of social and national responsibility – we see that the energy of the anticipatory gaze cannot allow itself to be wasted in an eternal present.
 Instead, it finds another channel, marked by hauntology and by the “disjointed” temporality of anticipation that characterized early Zionism.
 Just as a ghost maintains its virtual authority even after it is no longer physically present, literature may also be haunted by events that never actually occurred – that is, by a future that was never realized but instead rendered a ghost.
 The post-Oslo era has therefore been characterized by a heightened hauntological tendency.
 This has held particularly true in the past decade, with Israel’s entrance into nationalistic and conservative-populist circles, and with its retreat from Oslo and the two-state solution.